 - Education: The more accurate and updated information you have about diabetes and visual impairment, the better equipped you will be to meet the challenges they present.
 Knowing the facts will help you discard harmful stigmas and stereotypes and provide you with an avenue to the new and advanced treatments and equipment.

 - Stress management: Emotions also have physical effects; stress raises blood pressure and blood glucose levels, and that’s a serious matter if you have diabetes.
-In addition to meditation, yoga, long hot baths or walking in nature you may wish to contact your local health care provider regarding Diabetic Education programmes with ongoing support groups that help people to reduce stress through connection with others who face the same sorts of problems.
+In addition to meditation, yoga, long hot baths or walking in nature, you may wish to contact your local health care provider regarding diabetes-related education programmes with ongoing support groups that help people to reduce stress through connection with others who face similar problems.